GPUOpen-Tools/radeon_memory_visualizer/documentation/source/allocation_overview.rst

 Filtering by preferred heap is provided so that only resources in the specified preferred heaps are shown.

-The coloring mode can be changed using the 'color by .. ' combo box, which will color the resources and allocations by various parameters, for example, resource usage, and the preferred heap type.
+The coloring mode can be changed using the "**color by ..**" combo box, which will color the resources and allocations by various parameters, for example, resource usage, and the preferred heap type.

 The allocations can be sorted using the sort combo box at the top.
 Sorting is currently based on allocation size, allocation Id, allocation age or resource count (the number of resources in the allocation).
-Another combo box to the left allows the sort to be in ascending or decending order.
+Another combo box to the left allows the sort to be in ascending or descending order.

 Normally, allocations are sized relative to the largest allocations.
 Sometimes this makes smaller allocations difficult to see.
 The 'Normalize allocations'